-The Program Adult Education offers Bridge/Transition Programs in Healthcare, Information Technology (IT), and Hospitality and Tourism.
-Bridge Programs are designed to provide contextualized instruction that integrates basic reading, math, and language skills industry/occupation knowledge.
+The Adult Education Program offers Bridge/Transition Programs in Healthcare, Information Technology (IT), and Hospitality and Tourism.
+Bridge Programs are designed to provide contextualized instruction that integrates basic reading, math, and language skills with industry/occupation knowledge.
 Bridge Programs offer both career development in the form of career exploration and planning, as well as transition and supportive services.